-The Office of Counseling & Accessibility Services offers more than just counseling.
+The Office of Counseling and Accessibility Services offers more than just counseling.
 We provide a number of helpful, consultative and educational programs.

 A consultation can be very helpful for anyone worried about a particular student.
 Consultations are available for LIM College staff and faculty for a range of issues, including: